ziracook/PokeAPIDisplayer/README.md

 Error handling

 ### Repository
+PokemonRepository.kt
-Sits between UI and Data Layer
+- Sits between UI and Data Layer
-Allows data to be loosely couped from the ViewModel Used VM Factory and DI to access data in the UI
+- Allows data to be loosely couped from the ViewModel
+- Used VM Factory and DI to access data in the UI

 ### View Model
+PokemonViewModel.kt
-Holds UI state for Views
+- Holds UI state for Views
-Calls to the PokemonRepository to fetch Pokemon
+- Calls to the PokemonRepository to fetch Pokemon

+### Views
+PokemonListScreen.kt
+- Endless scrolling list of all pokemon
+- Search bar at the top where user can search for a pokemon
+- Each item can be clicked and the app will navigate to a detail screen

+PokemonDetailScreen.kt
+- Screen with details about a specific pokemon
+- Displays an image loaded from the network and other pokemon stats

+### Navigation
+PokemonListApp.kt
+- Holds NavGraph that routes between screens
+- PokemonScreen enum holds an id for each screen

+### Networking
+PokemonApiService.kt
+- Sets up GET calls to PokeAPI
+PokemonListResponse.kt and PokemonResponse.kt
+- Used to deserialize API responses into usable objects AppContainer.kt
+- Sets up Retrofit classes needed to make API calls (client, logging interceptor, base endpoint)

 ## How to build/ run
 Sync Gradle and run with default config